Skipwith: Historic secular buildings

-Skipwith Hall is early in the 18th century house of seven bays and two and a half storeys, flanked by a three-bay wing on each side.
+Skipwith Hall is an early 18th century house of seven bays and two and a half storeys, flanked by a three-bay wing on each side.
 It is now a Grade II* listed building.

 A school and schoolmaster's house built in 1714, founded and endowed by the bequest of a Dorothy Wilson.
 In the 1851 its pupils included 11 boarders, and in the 1860s a separate classroom for girls was added.
 In 1871 the school had 54 pupils but in 1872 this fell to only 30.
 From the 1900s to the 1930s the school averaged 30–40 pupils, but in 1938 this had declined to 26.
 In 1957 the school was closed and its pupils were transferred to Thorganby.
 Since 1959 the school has served as the village hall.

 0.5 mi south-west of the village is the site of RAF Riccall, a training airfield that was a heavy bomber conversion unit in the Second World War.
 The site is now a national nature reserve known as Skipwith Common.